-The role of telehealth cannot be overstated in bringing care to communities who would otherwise be cut off from care; telehealth proved a critical component of healthcare during the COVID-19 response and has continued to be essential.
-In order to bring healthcare to every North Carolina community, NCHA supports:
+The role of telehealth cannot be overstated in bringing care to communities who would otherwise not have access; telehealth has proven a critical component of healthcare long after the Covid-19 pandemic.
+To bring healthcare to every North Carolina community, NCHA supports:

-- Protecting patients' rights for telehealth access and coverage by their insurer - Expansion of affordable broadband connectivity for all North Carolinians - Interstate licensure compacts to address healthcare workforce shortages - Make permanent the federal temporary flexibilities to improve access to telehealth
+- Protecting patients' rights to access their healthcare providers by requiring insurers to cover telehealth services. - Expansion of affordable broadband connectivity for all North Carolinians. - Interstate licensure compacts to address healthcare workforce shortages. - Make permanent the federal temporary flexibilities to improve access to telehealth, which expires at the end of 2024.